Adahn/Project-CUBIOSIM/rk4/README.txt

 1) Compile the program using the Makefile with :
                         > make

-                        The program gets compiled automatically
+                        The program is compiled automatically

                         Remark: If you add or delete some files, don't forget to adapt the Makefile